OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/less.md

 If you run into issues with the footer not being pushed down far enough, inspect the `<html>`, `<body>`, wrapper, and content divs to ensure that they are all filling 100% of the page height **(not just window height)**.

-Floated containers throughout the page can cause the upper containing divs to not expand to full height.
+Floated child elements throughout the page can cause the top-level containing divs to not expand to full height.
 To remedy this, you can place a `.clearfix` div inside the bottom of the last container element under the floated content.

 For reference and further explanation of what's happening, [http://www.cssreset.com/how-to-keep-footer-at-bottom-of-page-with-css/](this article) was sourced to compile this small tutorial.